Q: How should I deliver my real estate documents to the corporate office?

 A. The check(s) shall be made payable to United Realty Group and turned in to our corporate office within one business day from the date you received the check from your client.
 You are to include the following at a minimum along with the check: Rental Recap Sheet, Application for Residency, Escrow Check Receipt.

 Q. May I have my client send a wire to United Realty Group for the escrow deposit?

 A. Yes.
-Please contact Valerie at firstname.lastname@example.org and she will provide the applicable wire instructions.
+Please contact Karina at firstname.lastname@example.org and she will provide the applicable wire instructions.

 Q. What are the two approaches to taking a deposit when offering a Contract to Lease?